This post has been updated. It was originally published on December 28, 2020.

 Just make sure to strip off all the ornaments, lights, and particularly mistletoe before you give up your tree.
 These can choke or poison any animals that try to consume them.

-DON’T: Burn it
+DON’T: Burn your Christmas tree

 Christmas trees make bad Yule Logs.
 Their flammable oils will coat your chimney with creosote and increase your risk of a fire.
 Burning it also sends the tree’s carbon back into the atmosphere, making burning a naughty choice indeed.